gabrielfalcao/lettuce/docs/reference/terrain.rst

 @after.all
 ^^^^^^^^^^

-this hook is runned after lettuce run all features, scenarios and steps
+this hook is ran after lettuce run all features, scenarios and steps

 the decorated function takes a :ref:`total-result` as parameter, so